TylerJH-IT/configure-ad/README.md

   - Name: Client-1
   - Image: Windows 10 Enterprise
   - Use the same resource group and vNet as DC-1
+  - You may need to mess with the zone in order for the vNet to show up.

 <h3>                               </h3>